GraphScope/portal/docs/interactive/pages/docs/interactive/data_import/import_using_cli.md

-# Using Custom Graph
+# Import using CLI

-This guide walks you through the process of using custom graph data in GraphScope Interactive.
+This guide walks you through the process of importing CSV files into GraphScope Interactive using `gsctl` CLI tool.
 The process comprises three main steps:
 - Creating a new graph,
 - Importing graph data, and
 - Starting the service with the new graph.